xbjpku/Polytopia/README.md

 * `Tile.java`: Describes a tile on the game map.

-* `TileVariation.java`: Describes the variation that can be attached to a tile, including Resource, Improvement and City.
+* `TileVariation.java`: Describes the variation that can be attached to a tile, including Resource, Improvement and Cit

 * `Unit.java`: Describes a unit in the game.